ohata-toast/EasyMaker/en/console-guide.md

 4. Create a model by entering the required inputs based on the model.
 5. Verify the created model, and create an endpoint.

-> [Note] Supported Hugging Face Tasks:
+!!! tip "Note"
-> Currently, the Hugging Face Runtime does not support the full range of Tasks in Hugging Face.
+    Currently, the Hugging Face Runtime does not support the full range of Tasks in Hugging Face.
-> The following tasks are supported: `sequence_classification`, `token_classification`, `fill_mask`, `text_generation`, and `text2text_generation`.
+    The following tasks are supported: `sequence_classification`, `token_classification`, `fill_mask`, `text_generation`, and `text2text_generation`.
-> To use unsupported Tasks, use the TensorFlow/Pytorch Serving method.
+    To use unsupported Tasks, use the TensorFlow/Pytorch Serving method.

-> [Note] Gated Model:
+!!! tip "Note"
-> To serve a gated model, you must enter the token of an account that is allowed access as a model parameter.
+    To serve a gated model, you must enter the token of an account that is allowed access as a model parameter.
-> If you do not enter a token, or if you enter a token from an account that is not allowed, the model deployment fails.
+    If you do not enter a token, or if you enter a token from an account that is not allowed, the model deployment fails.

 <a id="appendix.11.framework.note.hugging.face.framework.tensorflow.pytorch.serving"></a>